 Introduction to Extranet

 Many of us are well aware of the internet.
-The Internet is like a revolution, and the dot com(.com) boom has changed our lives mentally or emotionally, bringing products closer to customers and financially by providing jobs throughout the world.
-Continuing on the lines of the internet, we have an intranet, which is a private network only accessible to authorized users.
-The word “intra” means the internal, and “net” means to network.
-Now moving to the next term, “our” topic of discussion in the article, i.e., extranet.
-Theoretically defining extranet, it is a communications network that involves common internet protocols like the TCP/IP (Transport Control Protocol and the Internet Protocol) and used for information sharing outside the closed “intranet” group.
+The Internet is like a revolution, and the dot com(.com) boom has changed our lives mentally or emotionally, bringing products closer to customers and financially by providing jobs worldwide.
+Continuing on the internet lines, we have an intranet, a private network only accessible to authorized users. “intra” means internal, and “net” means to network.
+Moving to the following term, “our” topic of discussion in the article, i.e., Extranet.
+A theoretically defined extranet is a communications network involving standard internet protocols like the TCP/IP (Transport Control Protocol and the Internet Protocol) used for information sharing outside the closed “intranet” group.

 What is Extranet?

-Now that a few extra pieces of information, which might be confidential to authorized stakeholders, ‘s been presented through an extranet, one would require security and privacy in a more stringent fashion.
+Now that authorized stakeholders have been presented with a few extra pieces of information, which might be confidential, through an extranet, one would need to enforce security and privacy more stringently.
 The security steps that can be a bit more stringent are firewall server management, digital certificate issuance, messages getting encrypted while transferring, or even using VPNs to tunnel through a private network.
-All in all, extranet does come in helpful when one needs to connect their business with customers and other stakeholders through a private network.
+An extranet is helpful when connecting their business with customers and other stakeholders through a private network.

-Now that we have learned on how one can utilize the great utility of Extranet let us first look at the implementation in the transfer of data over the Extranet and then go into wherein the industry Extranet is used widely.
-In the scenario of Extranet, the connection is made through Virtual Private Networks.
-Virtual Private Networks (VPN) is a technology that extends a private network over a public network, which essentially means that through a public network, one can transmit data as if they are connected through a private network.
-Few pointers which one needs to know about how data is exchanged are:
+Now that we have learned how one can utilize the great utility of the Extranet, let us first look at the implementation in the transfer of data over the Extranet and then go into wherein the industry Extranet is used widely.
+In the scenario of an Extranet, organizations establish the connection through Virtual Private Networks.
+Virtual Private Networks (VPN) is a technology that extends a private network over a public network, which essentially means that through a public network, one can transmit data as if connected to a private network.
+A few pointers which one needs to know about how data is exchanged are:

-- The process through which this message is transferred is known as tunneling.
+- The transfer of this message is accomplished through a process known as tunneling.

-IPSEC (Internet Protocol Security Architecture) is nothing but an additional security layer for the TCP/IP protocol.
-It adds in 2 new information to the IP packet, namely “New IP header” and “IPSEC authentication user”.
+IPSEC (Internet Protocol Security Architecture) is an additional TCP/IP protocol security layer.
+It adds 2 new pieces of information to the IP packet, namely “New IP header” and “IPSEC authentication user.”

-Now coming to the application of extranet.
-They are used widely but not restricted to the below-mentioned companies.
+Now coming to the application of Extranet.
+They are used widely but are not restricted to the below-mentioned companies.

-- Organizations that exchange a large volume of data through Electronic Data Interchange (EDI)
+- Organizations that exchange large amounts of data through Electronic Data Interchange (EDI).

 - Exclusively share only specific product catalogs with active wholesalers.

-- Organizations that collaborates with other organizations for a joint development effort.
+- Organizations that collaborate with other organizations for a joint development effort.

 - Development of training and use by different companies only when authorized.

-- In banks, one bank managing the entire online platform for all the affiliated banks.
+- In banks, one bank manages the entire online platform for all the affiliated banks.

-- Sharing of exclusive news only to restricted companies, let say about growth, plans for the year, etc.
+- Sharing exclusive news only to restricted companies, let’s say, about growth, plans for the year, etc.

-As a matter of business models of an extranet is concerned, the collaboration is enhanced, and efficiencies are increased.
-Having an extranet provides an upper edge to stay ahead in the competition and allows better negotiations with the suppliers.
+In terms of business models, an extranet enhances collaboration and increases efficiencies.
+It provides an upper edge to stay ahead in the competition and allows better negotiations with the suppliers.

 Advantages of Extranet

-In an overall sense, Extranet provides a common model for any kind of business irrespective of the fact that’s how big or small that party is.
-The benefits of Extranet can be broken down into 4 categories broadly, according to the way they serve individuals or group, and they are:
+In an overall sense, Extranet provides a common model for any kind of business, irrespective of the fact that’s how big or small that party is.
+The benefits can be broken down into 4 categories broadly, according to the way they serve individuals or groups, and they are:

 - The benefit to employees and suppliers: